Everflex and Staymag Documentation

 If you have the textured, powder coated PEI option of Everflex, you can use any type of filament that you would normally print with on a traditional solid sheet of PEI.
 PETG is one of our personal favorites to print with.

-If you have the blank plate option of Everflex and are using a third-party build surface adhered to it, we recommend that you use the manufacturer's list of compatible filaments that work with their build surface.
+If you have the blank plate option of Everflex and are using a third-party build surface adhered to it, we recommend that you follow the manufacturer's list of approved filaments that work with their build surface.